 6 - 9 pm Nightly

-View the lights, enjoy refreshments, and visit with Santa before Christmas in an historic log cabin.
-Musical entertainment in the cabin the day after Christmas.
+View the lights, enjoy refreshments & bonfires, and visit with Santa in an historic log cabin through Dec.
+23.

 For visitors who want the most that Woodland Lights offers.
-Lights, Refreshments & Santa Visits PLUS carriage rides, amusement rides, costumed characters, live deer games, and activities musical entertainment after Christmas.
+Lights, Refreshments & Santa Visits PLUS carriage rides, amusement rides, costumed characters, live deer, games and activities.

-Woodland Lights is celebrating its 21st year with the traditional lights and sights people have come to love, plus extra sparkle and a full month of activities.
+Lights, Santa, action! ....
+Woodland Lights returns for its 22nd season with the traditional lights and sights people have come to love and a full month loaded with holiday activities.

 Visitors to the nightly event can enjoy the beauty of lights sparkling along a half-mile wooded path and reflecting against a woodland pond.
-Along the trail, whimsical characters and illuminated critters prepare for the holidays, while a real-life Santa Claus visits with children inside an historic log cabin decorated as a candyland.
+Along the trail, whimsical characters and illuminated critters prepare for the holidays, while a real-life Santa Claus visits with children inside an historic log cabin decorated for the holidays.

 "Woodland Lights is a place that's magical and enchanting.
-Every year, we do our best to stay true to that vision," said Linda Madden, Woodland Lights coordinator.
+Every year, we do our best to stay true to that vision," says Linda Madden, Woodland Lights coordinator.
 "The front area feels more like a festival with lighting and animation.
-The mood at the back of the park is quieter, more pristine, and emphasizes the park's natural beauty."
+The mood at the back is quieter, more pristine, and emphasizes the park's natural beauty."

-Favorite stopping points include nine holiday window displays, interactive lights, the 13th annual collection of home-made gingerbread houses, and a lookout point at a scenic pond that offers a panoramic view of lights and displays reflection off the water.
+Favorite stopping points include nine holiday window displays, interactive lights, the 14th annual collection of home-made gingerbread houses, and a lookout point at a scenic pond that offers a panoramic view of lights and displays reflection off the water.
 Bonfires, hot chocolate and other refreshments are offered nightly.
-Highlights this year include more lights, a new Ferris wheel for children, more special events, and more Festival Nights when a full range of activities are offered.

-The setting is an inviting alternative to more commercialized visits with Santa.
-While young visitors whisper their wish lists in Santa's ear, parents are invited to snap a picture.
-Photos also may be purchased for $5.
+The historic Woodland Lights cabin offers an inviting alternative to more commercialized visits with Santa.
+Parents are invited to take their own pictures, or photos may be purchased for $5.

 After Christmas, Santa returns to the North Pole but his cabin stays open for visitors to stop and warm themselves by the fire.